ericjang/aibook/sources/chapter10.md

 *-- Sarah Cooper (via Twitter)*

+Chapter 9 establishes the basic "game transformer" architecture we will use to model a variety of Jungle Games and Jungle Agents.
+In this chapter we will broaden the set of social games played by Jungle Agents by introducing team games.

 In chapter 7 we discussed how "life" transcends the species, the individual, the cell, and yes, even DNA.
 Just as how there is no "spoon" in The Matrix, there isn't really a singular "building block of life" trying to optimize for its survival.
 Self-preserving patterns can be encoded in genes, in multi-cellular organisms, in behavior, and in societies.

 So how should we think about "cooperative behavior"?
 It is how two pieces of information work together to improve both their odds of preserving themselves.
 The information-synergy can be thought of as a new pattern that seeks to protect its unity.
 Cells in multicellular organisms, ants in a colony, and humans in a civilization all are examples of this.
 In this chapter we'll discuss how to extend Jungle Basketball to give rise to social behavior, and perhaps even phenomena resembling self-awareness.
 Culture is itself a sort of "information pattern" that preserves itself over time, and through the complex interactions between agents working together in teams, we may be able to start seeing this kind of behavior unfold.